lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 # Common Capabilities

-Common Capabilities are important building blocks for your extensions.
+Here we will discuss common and important building blocks for your extensions, and explain how you can use them.
 Almost all extensions use some of these functionalities.
-Here is how you can take advantage of them.

 ## Main Extension

-A main extension runs in the background and, apart from app menu items, does not add content to the Lens UI.
-If you want to see logs from this extension you need to start Lens from the command line.
+The main extension runs in the background.
+It adds app menu items to the Lens UI.
+In order to see logs from this extension, you need to start Lens from the command line.

 ### Activate

-An extension can register a custom callback that is executed when an extension is activated (started).
+This extension can register a custom callback that is executed when an extension is activated (started).

 ``` javascript
 import { LensMainExtension } from "@k8slens/extensions"